 We are always open to gaining new members and would be happy to have any Baltimore-based production-scale urban farm be a part of the Alliance.
-That being said, we do have some simple criteria for new members.
-Those can be found on our Membership page and in our membership agreement.
+That being said, we do have some simple criteria for new members that can be found on our Membership page.

 Where does all the food go?

 Into the mouths of hungry Baltimoreans, of course.
-Baltimore’s urban farms sell food through neighborhood farm stands, Community Supported Agriculture, mobile markets, local restaurants, and more as well as donating excess produce to local food pantries and charitable organizations.
+Baltimore’s urban farms sell food through neighborhood farm stands, Community Supported Agriculture, mobile markets, local restaurants, and more.
+Excess produce from our farms is donated to local food pantries and charitable organizations.
 Learn more on the “Food” section of our website.